Winter cropping in Malawi: Sustaining the livelihoods of farmers throughout the year

-Read our 2018 annual report
+Read our 2021 annual report

 When you think about humanitarian action, extreme images probably spring to mind: food distributions in famine-stricken areas, or camps of temporary shelters built in the wake of some catastrophic natural disaster, for example.

 In this blog, Concern’s Dom Hunt introduces us to the concept of Disaster Risk Reduction (DRR), and more generally, to how climate change is affecting the way Concern has to work.

 DRR – disaster risk reduction – is the process of protecting the livelihoods and assets of communities and individuals from the impact of hazards.

 The hazards can be natural or human derived, and include earthquakes, floods, cyclones, droughts, price spikes, conflict and contagious diseases.
 DRR limits the negative impacts of these events by working to reduce their size, strength or how often they occur, and building the capacity of the people exposed to these hazards to anticipate, survive, and recover from them.